7069wrk/SherlockLinux/README.md

 - THE INSTALLATION SCRIPT MAKES SO-LEVEL CHANGES THAT MAY DAMAGE THE OPERATING SYSTEM, RUN THE SCRIPT IN A CONTROLLED ENVIRONMENT AT YOUR OWN RISK.
 - THIS SOFTWARE IS DISTRIBUTED FREE OF CHARGE UNDER GPL-3 LICENSE AND IS NOT GUARANTEED TO WORK ON DIFFERENT VERSIONS OF LINUX.
+- THIS REPOSITORY WAS CONVERTED TO ENGLISH (mostly) AND ALL LINKS REDIRECTED; EXCEPT THOSE GIVING CREDIT TO ORIGINAL CREATORS RESOURCES.